mahmudahsan/SwiftUI-Action-Sheet-Card/README.md

  ActionSheetCardItem(sfSymbolName: "record.circle", label: "Record")
 ```

-6. Use the sheet in your main view
+6. Use the sheet in your main view within a `ZStack`, otherwise the black background view will not show correctly
 ```Swift
 var body: some View {
         ZStack {